Who Is Paul Manafort?

 However, Mueller's office later filed a court order that accused Manafort of repeatedly and deliberately giving false statements after agreeing to cooperate.
 Despite his attorneys' arguments that the alleged lies were unintentional, a federal judge sided with the prosecutors and ruled in February 2019 that they were no longer bound to terms of the plea deal.

 On March 7, 2019, Manafort was sentenced to 47 months in prison by Judge Ellis, a far lighter sentence than the 19-to-24-year term sought by prosecutors for his financial crimes.
 On March 13 he received an additional sentence of 43 months for the federal conspiracy charges.

 Shortly after the announcement of his second sentence, Manafort was charged in New York with a series of state felonies that included mortgage fraud, conspiracy and falsifying business records.
-In June, a state judge ordered the former political consultant to be transferred to the notorious Rikers Island facility in New York City.
+Those charges were ultimately dismissed by a New York judge toward the end of the year.

 Wife and Daughters

 Manafort is married to Kathleen, a 1979 graduate of George Washington University who received her law degree from Georgetown in 1988.
 The couple has two daughters: Jessica (born in 1982) and Andrea (born in 1985).

 Jessica filed for divorce from husband Jeffrey Yohai in March 2017, but before that Manafort had spent millions to support some of his son-in-law's real estate deals.